Home

 Second, they probably have a lot more lighting in their showroom than you do in your bath.

-Third, they may be applying a temporary topical "polish" like DAZZLE Polish, which will enhance the shine, but must be re-applied.
+Third, they may be applying a temporary topical "polish" like Topical Polish/Shine Enhancer, which will enhance the shine, but must be re-applied.

 So, go ahead and apply a granite sealer.